-Knicks owner James Dolan: Charles Oakley has been banned from Madison Square Garden
+Knicks owner James Dolan bans Charles Oakley from Madison Square Garden

 “We have great relationships with all of our alumni,” Dolan told Kay.
 “This is an anomaly.”

-It suuuuuuure is.
+It sure is.

 – – – – – – –